Hopkinsville, Kentucky: Arts and culture

-Attractions and points of interest

 Hopkinsville was a stop along the Trail of Tears, and the National Park System's "Trail of Tears Commemorative Park," along 9th Street on the Little River, commemorates this history.
 Every September, the Trail of Tears Indian Pow-Wow comes to town to Trail of Tears Park.
 There is a museum and a burial ground, including two important Cherokee leaders who died during the removal – Fly Smith and Whitepath, along with several large osage orange trees in it and dream catchers hanging from the wrought iron fence.
 There is also a sunken amphitheater.
 A group of plaques commemorate the great uprooting and journey, and its devastating effect upon the Cherokee people.
 It is listed in the National Register of Historic Places.

 The Pennyroyal Area Museum, located in the old post office building downtown, has exhibits on the history of Hopkinsville and the Pennyrile region.
 The Pennyroyal Area Museum is owned and funded by the city of Hopkinsville and was established to perpetuate the heritage of southwestern Kentucky's rich history.
 In 1974, the city of Hopkinsville acquired the old Post Office building from the U.S. government for use as an educational museum.
 The Pennyroyal Area Museum was established in October 1975, and opened on July 8, 1976.
 Its board and staff maintain a wide range of activities in its endeavor to preserve and interpret the past.
 Area citizens have contributed important roles in the Kentucky tradition from the post revolution era to the present.
 Historical in scope, the museum attempts to portray the development of the nine county Pennyrile region.
 Exhibits include the night riders of the Black Patch Tobacco Wars; Edgar Cayce, famed local clairvoyant; Jefferson Davis; period room settings; a pioneer bedroom; a miniature circus; antique quilts; black history; historic modes of transportation; as well as historical license plates from Kentucky.

 Every May, Hopkinsville hosts Little River Days, a two-day family fun festival featuring road running, canoe racing, a bicycle tour, arts and crafts, food vendors and live entertainment.
 All activities take place at Merchant Park in downtown Hopkinsville.

 During the total solar eclipse on August 21, 2017, Hopkinsville was the closest metropolitan area to the point of greatest eclipse, which occurred about 12 mi northwest of the city center in nearby Cerulean, Kentucky.

 The opening text of the horror-comedy film Attack of the Killer Tomatoes notes that Hopkinsville was invaded by millions of black birds in 1975.
 While damage was caused around Hopkinsville, the birds actually roosted in nearby Fort Campbell.

 The city is also known for the Kelly–Hopkinsville encounter, "a series of connected incidents of alleged close encounters with supposed extraterrestrial beings."